nullbleed/pun/README.md

 pun - pacman update notifier
 ============================

-systemd service that sends an email if your system has pending updates.
+systemd service that sends an email or telegram message if your system has pending updates.

-Sends a mail if:
+Sends a notification if:

-- last mail was send before last update
+- last notification was send before last update
-- there are new updates after last mail was send
+- there are new updates after last notification was send

 Features